 That leads us to the second key principle, our belief in continued revelation.
 In the Hebrew Bible and the New Testament, we read many stories of God communicating directly with people.
 Friends believe God’s revelations have never stopped, and that God might reach out to any one of us at any time.
 When Quakers come together to meet for silent worship, we participate in a shared space in which we strive to become better able, and help each other become better able, to recognize such divine messages.
 (We have more to say about exactly what happens at Quaker meetings elsewhere on the site.)

 Beyond that, the Religious Society of Friends doesn’t hold much stock in religious dogma.
-We don’t require you to affirm any specific beliefs about the “right” way to experience contact with the divine, and most Quaker meetings don’t require you to believe anything in particular about God—including, as you’ll see, the name “God.”
+There are 6 core Quaker Values known as S.P.I.C.E.S we encourage you to follow, however, we don’t require you to affirm any specific beliefs about the “right” way to experience contact with the divine, and most Quaker meetings don’t require you to believe anything in particular about God—including, as you’ll see, the name “God.”
 (There are, however, explicitly and enthusiastically Christian meetings where recognition of Jesus as the Son of God is a vital starting point.)

 Each of us has our own relationship with divinity; other people’s accounts of their revelation experiences can help us better recognize and understand our own, when Spirit comes to us, but these experiences are, ultimately, unique to each person.